Einsiedeln Abbey

-Pope Pius XI granted a pontifical decree of canonical coronation towards its venerated Marian image on 21 March 1934.
-The rite of coronation was executed by the Archbishop of Milan, Cardinal Alfredo Ildefonso Schuster, coinciding with the abbey’s millennium on 14 September 1934.

-The abbey has been a major resting point for centuries for pilgrims travelling to Santiago de Compostela Cathedral in Spain on the Way of Saint James.
 The abbey operates a private high school along with a winery, sawmill, restaurant and other small businesses in order to support itself.

 History

+Origin of the monastery

 The history of Einsiedeln Abbey starts with Meinrad of Einsiedeln.
-Born in 797 to an aristocratic German family, he was educated at the abbey school on Reichenau Island in what is today Germany.
+Born in 797 in Sulchen, he was educated at the abbey school on Reichenau Island in what is today Germany.
 Meinrad became a monk and was later ordained a priest.
-After gaining public attention for reportedly performing miracles, Meinrad established a hermitage in 829 in the Einsiedeln forest of Switzerland, searching for privacy.
+After gaining public attention for reportedly performing miracles, Meinrad established a hermitage in 828 in the Einsiedeln forest of Switzerland, searching for privacy.
 He was murdered by two robbers in January 861.

 Over the next 80 years, other hermits occupied Meinrad's hermitage.
 In 934 Eberhard, previously Provost of Strassburg, built the Einsiedeln abbey and church on the hermitage site, becoming its first abbot.
-According to legend, the church was consecrated in 948 in person by Jesus Christ, the Four Evangelists, St. Peter, and St. Gregory the Great.
-Pope Leo VIII investigated and confirmed the miracle.
-It was last ratified by Pope Pius VI in 1793, who confirmed the acts of all his predecessors.
+According to legend, the church was consecrated in 948 in person by Jesus Christ in honor of his mother Mary.
+It was the beginning of the pilgrimage to the Chapel of the Saviour, which turned in the Middle Ages to a Marian pilgrimage.

 In 965 Gregory, the third Abbot of Einsiedeln, was named a prince of the Holy Roman Empire by Emperor Otto I. His successor abbots would hold that title until the dissolution of the empire in 1806.

-In 1039, Meinrad's relics were transferred from Reichenau Island to Einsiedeln for enshrinement.
-In 1274, the abbey and its dependencies were incorporated into an independent principality by Rudolf I of Germany.
-This gave the abbot political jurisdiction over the abbey lands.
+High and late Middle Ages

+In 1226, after another fire, the church was enlarged.
+The lower church was built above the Chapel of the Saviour, which was incorporated into the new complex.
+This effect, of a sanctuary within a sanctuary, has been maintained in later restorations of the Chapel of Our Lady.

+In the 13th century, the pilgrimage to the monastic compley became more popular, better structured and organized.
+The figure of the enthroned Madonna holding the baby Christ on her left knee, which appears on an abbey seal from 1239, is considered Einsiedeln's oldest miraculous image.

+Early modern times

 During the early 16th century, the standards of discipline at Einsiedeln started to decline, but Ludovicus II, a monk of St. Gall who was Abbot of Einsiedeln from 1526 to 1544, restored a stricter observance.
 The abbey remained unaffected by the Protestant Reformation in Switzerland.
 Its leader, Huldrych Zwingli, had studied at the abbey for a period of time.
 Abbot Augustine I (1600–29) led the movement to create the Swiss Congregation of the Order of St. Benedict in 1602.
 Augustine established unrelaxed observance in the abbey and promoted a high standard of scholarship and learning amongst his monks.

+The Einsiedeln abbey church was rebuilt by Abbot Maurus between 1704 and 1719 and the baroque ornamentation was completed in 1734.
+In 1798, the abbey was occupied by French revolution soldiers, losing its status as an independent principality.
+The clergy could return to the monastery in 1801.
+On February 19, 1803, the abbey was officially reinstalled by the Act of Mediation.
+However, the Chapel of Grace was only rebuilt in 1815-1817 with the remaining parts of the old structure in the neoclassical style.